Home

 Andrea's Question: I have residency in both the United States and Ontario, Canada.
 Is there one location that is typically better for me to get divorced in?

-Brette's Answer: You would need to either consult an attorney in each location or talk to one attorney who practices in both areas.
-What you want is a comparison of what the laws in each locale would entitle you to, so that you could choose the place that will be most favorable for filing divorce papers.
-Even though you are a resident of both places, you need to make sure that you meet the divorce residency requirements of each locale, as this is a different legal concept. »Return to top
+Brette's Answer: You would need consult with an attorney in each location or discuss the matter with an attorney who practices in both locations.
+You need to get a comparison of what the laws in each location would entitle you to.
+This would enable you to pick which place would be most favorable for filing divorce papers.
+Even though you have residency in both places, you need to make sure you meet the residency requirements for divorce in each locale, as this is a different legal concept.

 How can I find out if my husband has filed for a divorce?